 - If you believe that the changes in the will or power of attorney were the result of abuse, we suggest having a discussion with one of our attorneys.
 In New Jersey, we recommend calling Gartenberg Howard at (201) 488-4644.

 Your case will be stronger if you can show that the elder was coerced or manipulated or is the victim of theft.
-If the elder was coerced with regards to a contract or will, talk to a lawyer about whether the document can be voided.
+If the elder was coerced with regards to a contract or will, talk to one of our lawyers about whether the document can be voided.

 Free Case Evaluation

-For a case evaluation call (201) 488-4644 or fill out the form on the right side of this page.
+For a case evaluation by an experienced Howard Law nursing home abuse specialists, call (201) 488-4644 or fill out the form below.